-1B SBCCC 400.2 COLLEGE PLANNING
+1B SBCCC 400.2 College Planning

 Each community college shall maintain an ongoing planning process.
-At a minimum,

-State Board's priorities; and shall provide for evaluation of student outcomes.
+At a minimum, college plans shall address program and facility needs; shall include the college's mission, goals and objectives, consistent with the mission of the System and with the State Board's priorities; and shall provide for evaluation of student outcomes.

-1B SBCCC 400.3 PROGRAM REVIEW
+1B SBCCC 400.3 Program Review

 Colleges shall monitor the quality and viability of all its programs and services.

 Colleges shall review each curriculum program, each program area within continuing education, and their Basic Skills programs at least every five years to determine program strengths and weaknesses and to identify areas for program improvement.
 The program review process shall be consistent with the requirements of the regional accrediting agency.